Banjup

 Banjup's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Banjup's health outcomes show excellent results across all age groups.
+Banjup's health outcomes data shows excellent results across age groups.

-Both younger and older residents have low prevalence of common health conditions.
-The private health cover rate is high at approximately 57%, covering about 15,053 people in total.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 7.1% and 6.5% of residents respectively.
-About 77.0% of Banjup residents report having no medical ailments, compared to 72.9% in Greater Perth.
-As of June 30, 2021, 10.5% of Banjup's population is aged 65 and over (2,757 people), which is lower than the 14.8% in Greater Perth.
-However, health outcomes among seniors require more attention than the broader population.
+Both younger and older residents have a low prevalence of common health conditions.
+The rate of private health cover is high at approximately 57% (~15,060 people).
+Mental health issues and asthma are the most prevalent medical conditions, affecting 7.1 and 6.5% of residents respectively.
+77.0% of residents report no medical ailments, compared to 72.9% in Greater Perth.
+Banjup has 10.5% (2,758 people) of residents aged 65 and over, lower than the 14.8% in Greater Perth.
+Despite this, health outcomes among seniors require more attention than those in the broader population.

 Frequently Asked Questions - Health